better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 An open-source desktop application (graphic [user][us] interface, GUI) built to interact with and enable access to the Radicle Network and, initially, the primary end-[user][us] experience.
-However, in the future, it will be one of many potential clients that [user][us]s can use to access the Radicle Network.
+However, in the future, it will be one of many potential clients that [user][us]s can use to access the Radicle network.

 ## remote
 Another peer's view of a project.
 Remotes can be pulled/fetched from.